 → Did you know?
 You can request a free credit report from AnnualCreditReport.com and look for potential fraud or incorrect information on your report.

 5. Inspect your credit card statements

 Credit card-related theft is often the go-to option for scammers who have stolen your data.
-Fraudulent transactions made via payment cards reached $32 billion in 2021.
+Fraudulent transactions made via payment cards is expected to be $32.9 billion in 2023 [*].

 If your data is compromised on the Dark Web, search through your credit card billing statements and flag any suspicious or false activity.
 Report any instances to your financial institution, and initiate chargebacks on any fraudulent transactions to limit your monetary losses.